 Perhaps equally important is that Beth’s record of accomplishment coincides with her personal responsibilities as a parent of four young children, which contributes to the empathy she brings in counseling the families that seek her help.

 Beth is involved in a wide range of professional activities.
-She regularly holds leadership positions in the Illinois Trial Lawyers Association, is Third Vice President and is a member of its Board of Directors of the Illinois Bar Foundation. has been a director of the Women’s Bar Association off Illinois, and frequently speaks on litigation-related topics before those and other organizations.
+She regularly holds leadership positions in the Illinois Trial Lawyers Association, is Third Vice President and a member of the board of directors of the Illinois Bar Foundation, and she serves on the nominating committees of both organizations to help select their future leadership.
+She has been a director of the Women’s Bar Association of Illinois and frequently speaks on litigation-related topics before those and other organizations.
 Beth in 2013 was named President-Elect of the Chicago Chapter of the American Inns of Court for the organization’s 2013 to 2014 membership year, and she is also a Fellow of the prestigious International Society of Barristers.
-She has taught courses at the National Institute of Trial Advocacy, and for more than 15 years has been both an instructor in trial advocacy at Loyola University of Chicago Law School, and an adjunct professor of trial advocacy at Northwestern University Law School.
+She has taught courses at the National Institute of Trial Advocacy and, for more than 15 years, has been both an instructor in trial advocacy at Loyola University of Chicago Law School and an adjunct professor of trial advocacy at Northwestern University Law School.
 In 2013 Beth was among a select group of lawyers named to a bipartisan screening committee that will help select Circuit Court judges for appointment to fill interim vacancies on the Cook County Circuit Court.